simonefacchiano/Llama-for-User-Support-Developing-a-Large-Language-Model-as-a-Ticketing-System-for-CINECA/README.md

 _______

 In the `RAG` folder are the files to run RAG.
-You create the database using `html_to_txt.py` (after you downloaded all the files you need in HTML).
-Then, you operate chunking and embeddings using `RAG.py`, and finally run `RAG2.py` to query your model.
+You create the database using `download_database_RAG.ipynb`and then `html_to_txt.py` (after you downloaded all the files you need in HTML).
+After this, you operate chunking and embeddings using `RAG.py`, and finally run `RAG2.py` to query your model.
 _______

 The `quantization` folder is very straightforward as well.
 If you want to quantize the base model, run `quantization.py`.
 If, on the other hand, you want to quantize the fine-tuned version, run `quantize_finetuning.py`.